MatteoWebDesigner/angular-style-custom-properties/README.md

 >component</div>
 ```

-try to avoid complex scenario
+try to avoid complex scenario where you use all of them

 # improvements

-Every properties is watch, if multiple are changing this cause to run init() more than once and run the whole style calculation.
+Every properties is watched, if multiple properties are changing this cause to run init() more than once and run the whole style calculation.